Bulk Shipping: What You Need to Know

 What Affects Bulk Shipping Rates?

-When it comes to bulk cargo shipping costs, rates will vary tremendously depending on several factors.
+When it comes to bulk cargo shipping costs, bulk shipping rates will vary tremendously depending on several factors.
 What you’re shipping will directly influence how much the carrier company will charge.

 Let’s look at typical factors that they consider to quote pricing,